Redglaurung/OrgansPlease/README.md

 _Organs, Please_ is currently being developed for Macalester College's class COMP 225 - Software Design and Development.
 This github contains files for Unity.

-## Install Unity
+## Installation Instructions

-Install version 2022.2.7f1 of Unity
+1. Install version 2022.2.7f1 of Unity
+2. Clone and download repository from GitHub
+3. When prompted, click 'Yes' to enable git lfs.
+If not prompted, open a terminal window and enter the `git lfs install`
+4. Open Unity Hubs, click "Open" then "Add project from disk," and select the location where you cloned it from GitHub

-## To Play??
+## Known Issues

-How do we get people a build?